jllanfranchi/i3cols/README.md

 1. **Mixture of types**: Scalar data where the item in one event has one type while another event (for that same item) has another type; similarly for vector data where dtype changes either within or across events.
 E.g., if the datatype contains a different-length-per-event vector as one field within the type (while all other parts of the type are constant-length).
 This can be accommodated (to varying degrees of inefficiency) by creating a type that contains all fields and just _one_ of the vector type, and then duplicating the fields that remain constant for every value in the vector.
 2. **Many-fewer-than-1 valid item per event**: Suppose you start with simulation of N events and subsequently cut 90% of the simulated events.
 Operating on and storing all arrays dependent on that cut still uses arrays of length N, when only 10% of the data is valid.
 This is slower computationally and inefficient in terms of storage in memory and on disk.
-3. **Metadata**: Currently, there is no way to handle this within the scope of i3cols.
-This is a TOOD item in the future.
+3. **Metadata, or 1-item-applies-to-all events**: Currently, there is no way to handle this within the scope of i3cols.
+This is a TODO item in the future.
 At least hints--if not complete information--should be stored so that generated columns can be re-generated in the future.
 Also, things like units of the contained data are valuable to keep with each column.
 Also there might be useful metadata to keep in the directory-of-columns.
 And all of this metadata should be kept around when columns are concatenated.

 ## See Also